 The hip joint is a ball (femoral head) and socket (acetabulum) joint.
 It is a highly congruous joint, and deeply seated within multiple layers of thick overlying muscles, making access to the hip joint more difficult than most joints.
 Until recently, gaining surgical access to the hip joint has always required open surgery to cut through thick layers of muscles and surgical dislocation of the hip just to treat hip problems.
 Many of the surgeries involving the hip joint have also been largely limited hip replacement surgery to treat end-stage hip arthritis or osteoporotic hip fractures.

 Hip arthroscopy is the use of a keyhole, minimally invasive surgical technique to treat injury and disorders of the hip.
 The advantage of arthroscopy is the avoidance of a formal open surgery.
 This technique is technically demanding, and only a few surgeons in Singapore are formally trained to do this procedure safely.
-It requires special equipment, and an intensive surgical set-up.
+It requires special equipment and an intensive surgical set-up.
 Because of its highly congruous nature, the hip requires distraction for these key-hole instruments to gain access into the joint.
-Similarly, because it is a deep seated joint, radiological guidance is needed to guide these equipments safely into the hip without the need of formal open incisions.
+Similarly, because it is a deep-seated joint, radiological guidance is needed to guide these instruments safely into the hip without the need of formal open incisions.